J.D., Yale Law School

 Public Health Law

-In 2020, she was appointed the inaugural Arthur Pinto & Stephen Bohlen Associate Dean for Inclusion and Diversity.
-In this newly created role, Dean Porter leads the Law School’s efforts to create and support an inclusive and welcoming environment for all members of the community, and promotes opportunities students as well as alumni.
-As part of the effort to champion learning in this area, she has introduced a new course to the curriculum, Lawyers Leading Change.
+Effective July 1, she was appointed to be the Law School’s first Associate Dean for Academic and Student Success.
+Previously, in 2020, Dean Porter was appointed the inaugural Arthur Pinto & Stephen Bohlen Associate Dean for Inclusion and Diversity.
+In that new role, Dean Porter led the Law School’s efforts to create and support an inclusive and welcoming environment for all members of the community, and promoted opportunities for students as well as alumni.
+As part of the effort to champion learning in this area, she introduced a new course to the curriculum, Lawyers Leading Change.

 Prior to teaching, Dean Porter held a post-doctoral fellowship at Montefiore Medical Center/The Albert Einstein College of Medicine, Department of Epidemiology and Social Medicine, Division of Bioethics.
 The highlight of the fellowship was the opportunity to participate in the on-site interdisciplinary clinical consultation service that provided analysis of and recommendations about ethical issues related to patient care.
 Dean Porter continues to share her expertise in bioethics in service to the public.
 In 2014, Governor Andrew Cuomo appointed her to the New York State Task Force on Life and the Law.
 The Task Force assists New York State in developing law and public policy on issues related to medicine and ethics and comprises leaders in the field of religion, philosophy, law, medicine, nursing, and bioethics.
 The Task Force has produced influential reports on cutting-edge bioethics issues, including the withholding and withdrawing of life-sustaining treatment, assisted reproductive technologies, organ transplantation, dietary supplements, assisted suicide, genetic testing, and the allocation of ventilators in an influenza pandemic.